 Whilst most of the people visiting Chamonix in winter are there to tackle the slopes, the dramatic scenery and vast panoramic promised make it quite the visual spectacle.
 This has made other sports like mountaineering, rock-climbing and paragliding very popular.

 However, on a less strenuous note, there is a fantastic network of restaurants and bars providing a lively après ski atmosphere and plenty of places to relax in and enjoy the scenery.

-With cheap flights to Geneva and Chambery available from Jet2.com you can enjoy a ski break in Chamonix whenever you desire.
+With cheap flights to Geneva, Grenoble and Lyon available from Jet2.com you can enjoy a ski break in Chamonix whenever you desire.